Skip to content

 LR: My Golden Rule: Take half of the clothes you were planning to bring and twice the money.
 For shopaholics like me, this means I get to buy new clothes when on the trip.

-A 3-week trip requires more or less the same stuff as a 3-month trip.
+A 3-week trip requires approximately the same amount of time as a 3-month trip.
 All the essentials stay the same: the only thing that changes is that you’ll wash your clothes along the way or buy new ones and pick up extra toiletries when you need them.
-There’s no need for extra gear, or stress, when prepping for a big trip.
+There’s no need for additional gear or stress when prepping for a big trip.
 What you forget, you can always buy.

-TAE: Does one need travel insurance when traveling?
+TAE: Does one need travel insurance when travelling?

-LR: Yes, I have always needed and purchased a health insurance for my trips.
-I also think that travel insurance is a must for most people.
+LR: Yes, I have always needed and purchased health insurance for my trips.
+I also think that travel insurance is essential for most people.

-The concept of travel health insurance relates to covering up medical expenses in case an injury or unexpected sickness arises during one’s trip.
-It depends deeply on the desired destination as well as the ability to personally cover any health care needs during the stay-out in the foreign country.
+The concept of travel health insurance relates to covering medical expenses in the event of an injury or unexpected sickness arising during one’s trip.
+It depends deeply on the desired destination as well as the ability to personally cover any healthcare needs during the stay in the foreign country.

-Apart from medical expenses, travel insurance is intended to cover different losses suffered during the trip.
-Unexpected happenings like lost luggage, or cancellation of your flight at the last minute.
+Apart from medical expenses, travel insurance is intended to cover various losses suffered during the trip, such as unexpected events like lost luggage or cancellation of your flight at the last minute.

 TAE: How do you pick places to visit?
 Do you identify them beforehand, or are you a random person?
 Which style works best for you?

-TAE: How do you identify good accommodation and would you recommend early booking?
+TAE: How do you identify good accommodations, and would you recommend booking them early?

-LR: Most of the time, I have had to stay with friends and relatives when abroad since I am always on a budget, but if I have to find accommodation, I will consider booking a hostel.
-And yes, it’s important to book prior to arrival.
-No longer just a haven for backpackers and college students, the modern hostel is more high-end, with private rooms, complimentary breakfast, and on-site language classes.
+LR: Most of the time, I have had to stay with friends and relatives when abroad, as I am always on a budget.
+However, if I have to find accommodation, I will consider booking a hostel.
+And yes, it’s essential to book before arrival.
+No longer just a haven for backpackers and college students, the modern hostel has evolved into a more upscale establishment, offering private rooms, complimentary breakfast, and on-site language classes.

 TAE: How do you communicate with your loved ones while on transit?
 What are the best tips that have worked for you when you want to communicate with people back at home?

-LR: I tend to use Whatsapp to communicate with my family, friends, and relatives as well as my international friends.
+LR: I tend to use WhatsApp to communicate with my family, friends, relatives, and international friends.
 It’s pretty much universal at this point as a cost-effective way for just about anyone to communicate with another from every corner of the world.

-In most foreign countries, there is free Wi-Fi connectivity just about anywhere; from airports, train stations, and restaurants.
-Free connectivity makes it easy to be online all the time, thus, making it even easier and affordable to video call, send pictures and messages to loved ones back at home.
-Once in a while, I have had to buy international sim cards.
+In most foreign countries, free Wi-Fi connectivity is available almost everywhere, from airports, train stations, and restaurants.
+Free connectivity makes it easy to stay online all the time, making it even easier and more affordable to video call, send pictures and messages to loved ones back at home.
+Occasionally, I have had to buy international SIM cards.